hutscape/cactus/design.md

     weight_unit: g

 # Power
+power:
+  tree: true
+  components: true

-power_tree: true
+  calculation: true
-power_source: <code>2000mAh</code> LiPo battery
+  source: <code>2000mAh</code> LiPo battery
   battery_life: 1 month
   charging_duration: 12 hours
   charging_instruction: Remove the WeMos Battery shield from the board.
 Plug in the USB cable to the WeMos battery shield to charge. <code>Red</code> LED will be on while it is charging.<code>Green</code> LED will be on when charging is complete.
 ---